ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 Here the idea is pretty straight-forward and has been around since the 1970's.
 We pick a system to act as the primary, and all the other systems act as backups.
 This arrangement has the following advantages:

 * It provides fault tolerance.
 If the primary fails, then one of the backups can immediately take over.
-* Since the clients only ever talk to the primary, whatever total order the primary uses is sufficient to maintain consistency.
+* Since the clients only ever talk to the primary, whatever total order is used by the primary is sufficient to maintain consistency.
 However, if we got rid of the division between primary and backup system and allowed any system to service client requests, then we would need to solve the harder problem of establishing a consistent total order across all these systems.

 In this scenario, clients only ever interact with the primary.
-When a client message arrives at the primary, it is replicated to all the backup systems in parallel, each of which must send back an `ack` to the primary.
+When a client write message arrives at the primary, it is replicated to all the backup systems in parallel, each of which must send back an `ack` to the primary.

 ![Primary Backup Replication 1](./img/L12%20Primary%20Backup%20Replication%201.png)